VidalQuevedo/tweetstats/README.md

 2. Make sure your MongoDB server is running
 3. In the same directory where tweetsStats.py is located, type:

     python tweetStats.py -cm COMMAND -db DATABASE -coll COLLECTION [-regen REGENERATE] [-lim LIMIT]

 ## Parameters

-  -cm[--command]: The command you want tweetStats to execute.
+*  -cm[--command]: The command you want tweetStats to execute.
 Available commands include:
-    - getDescriptives: Generate basic descriptives, such as TotalNumTweets, TotalNumberOfUsers, NumberOfTweetsPerUser, MostMentionedUsers, MostUsedHashtags, and MostLinkedToUrls
+  * getDescriptives: Generate basic descriptives, such as TotalNumTweets, TotalNumberOfUsers, NumberOfTweetsPerUser, MostMentionedUsers, MostUsedHashtags, and MostLinkedToUrls
-    - getTotalNumberOfRTd
+  * getTotalNumberOfRTd
-    - getMostRepliedToUsers
+  * getMostRepliedToUsers

-    More commands to come.

-  -db[--database]: the name of the MongoDB database to use.
+*  -db[--database]: the name of the MongoDB database to use.

-  -coll[--collection]: the name of the collection to use.
+*  -coll[--collection]: the name of the collection to use.

-  [-regen[--regenerate]]: (True/False) Boolean indicating whether you would like the results to be recalculated.
+*  [-regen[--regenerate]]: (True/False) Boolean indicating whether you would like the results to be recalculated.
 Default: True.

-  [-lim[--limit]]: (Int) Number of results to return.
+*  [-lim[--limit]]: (Int) Number of results to return.
 Default: 10